dionebr/preekeeper/README.md

 ## � Full Documentation

-Detailed documentation was moved into the `doc/` directory for easier reading and maintenance.
+Detailed documentation is available in the `docs/` directory for easier reading and maintenance.
 See:

-- `doc/usage.md` - practical usage examples including subdomain and cartesian examples
+- `docs/usage.md` - practical usage examples including subdomain and cartesian examples
-- `doc/flags.md` - full flags reference (includes the new subdomain and wildcard flags)
+- `docs/flags.md` - full flags reference (includes the new subdomain and wildcard flags)
-- `doc/subdomain.md` - design notes and recommendations for subdomain fuzzing modes
+- `docs/subdomain.md` - design notes and recommendations for subdomain fuzzing modes
-- `doc/wildcard.md` - explanation, limitations and recommendations for wildcard DNS detection
+- `docs/wildcard.md` - explanation, limitations and recommendations for wildcard DNS detection

 ### New subdomain / wildcard flags (summary)